 Genetics.
-You’re born with as many as 30,000 genes.
+You’re born with 20,000 to 25,000 genes.
 Each of these little bundles of DNA tells your cells how to behave.
 Errors on some genes, such as one called CDH1, have been linked to stomach cancer.
 A mistake on another gene known as APC makes it more likely that you’ll get both colorectal and stomach cancers.
 Other health problems that run in families, like hereditary breast and ovarian cancers, also raise your odds.

 Family history.
 If you have a parent, sibling, or child with stomach cancer, your chances of having it go up as well.